Spring Feasts Fulfilled in AD33 2nd Edition

 26 It would be like in todays world where someone gets arrested for a crime they did and were found guilty.
 27 Then when the time comes for a hearing on what their punishment would be according to the crime they did that was against them.
 28 After the court trail they would review the evidence that was written down that was against the one who committed the crime.
 29 Then someone else steps in and pays for the debt of the crime so the Judge lets the one who committed the crime to go free.
 30 Now that does not remove the law which made it a crime.
 The law still stays there so that society does not become a lawless one.
 31 Anyways you should get the point that being forgiven does not remove the laws just because you have been forgiven they remain as a rule to live by in the things society should not be doing.

-32 There is a huge difference between canceling out debt of sins and it’s totally a different thing to cancel out all of those laws that protect our society.
+32 There is a huge difference between canceling out debt of sins, and it’s totally a different thing to cancel out all of those laws that protect our society.
 33 It took the Heaven and Earth to pass away for that to happen and it did in AD70 when the Fall Feasts were being fulfilled.
-34 The world entered in a new Age with the Feast of Tabernacles being fulfilled where all things were made new including in that was the laws of the Spirit which come from the Tree of Life.
+34 The world entered in a new Age with the Feast of Tabernacles being fulfilled after the Day of Atonement’s Jubilee where all things were made new including in that was the laws of the Spirit which come from the Tree of Life.

 Did Jesus Fulfill all Things which were written at the Cross

-35 I have heard a lot of times people saying that Jesus fulfilled the law at the Cross or that He fulfilled all things including the Feast of the Lord and Holy Convocations at the cross.
+35 I have heard a lot of times people saying that Jesus fulfilled the law at the Cross or that He fulfilled all things including the appointed times of the Holy Convocation days and Feasts of the Lord at the cross.

-36 What was fulfilled after the Lord’s Passover was fulfilled with the next Feasts and Holy Convocations that followed because they were not fulfilled at the cross when the Lord’s Passover was being fulfilled.
-37 Three days later Jesus rose from the grave which fulfilled the Holy Convocation Day of First Fruits.
+36 The only thing that was fulfilled at the cross was the Lord’s Passover; with the next Feasts and Holy Convocations that followed because they were not fulfilled at the cross when the Lord’s Passover was being fulfilled.
+37 Three days later Jesus rose from the grave which fulfilled the Sheaf wave of First Fruits, then the Feast of Pentecost happened 50 days after the Sheaf wave of First Fruits where Jesus was raised from the dead.
+38 Then He Ascended into Heaven ten days before the Feast of Pentecost by sending the Holy Spirit.

 39 Jesus did not fulfill all things at the cross all at once because the book of Acts and Hebrews had not even been written yet at the time Jesus was crucified.
 40 The book of Acts and Hebrews also tells us the timeframe when they would be fulfilled like in Luke 21: 20-22 that was when you see Jerusalem surrounded by armies, then know that its desolation is near which was in AD70 when the desolation was completed and that all things which are written may be fulfilled.